UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: System Internals

 \subsection{Feature Fusion Module}

 This module fuses the representations of a variety of pre-training instances.
 The module is also designed using sklearn-style interfaces.
-A new feature fusion class should contain a \textit{transform} function that maps a set of representations $(\Zv_1,\ldots,\Zv_M)$ into one unified $\Zv^{\prime} \in \mathbb{R}^{N \times K^\prime}$, which is used for the analysis tasks.
-Note that the parameters of a feature fusion instance can be optimized at the fine-tuning stage if they are learnable, which allows \textit{automatically extracting information from all pre-trained representations}. \texttt{UniTS} now supports two basic feature fusion methods as below, and we expect more advanced techniques to be integrated in the future.
+A feature fusion class contains a \textit{transform} function that maps a set of representations $(\Zv_1,\ldots,\Zv_M)$ into one unified $\Zv^{\prime} \in \mathbb{R}^{N \times K^\prime}$, and $\Zv^{\prime}$ is used for the analysis tasks.
+Note that the parameters of a feature fusion instance can be optimized at the fine-tuning stage if they are learnable, which allows \textbf{\textit{automatically extracting information from all pre-trained representations}}. \texttt{UniTS} now supports two basic feature fusion methods as described below.

-\textbf{Concatenation.} The simplest but most popular way of feature fusion is directly concatenating the features of each sample, i.e., $\zv_i^\prime = \zv_{i,1} \oplus \ldots \oplus \zv_{i,M}$, where $\oplus$ is the concatenation operation.
+\textbf{\underline{Concatenation.}} The simplest but most popular way of feature fusion is directly concatenating the features of each sample, i.e., $\zv_i^\prime = \zv_{i,1} \oplus \ldots \oplus \zv_{i,M}$, where $\oplus$ is the concatenation operation.

-\textbf{Projection.} One can also use a learnable model $p$ to project the concatenated features into another latent space.
+\textbf{\underline{Projection.}} One can also use a learnable model $p$ to project the concatenated features into another latent space.
 This is especially effective in some cases such as clustering where dimension reduction is usually required.
 Formally, we have $\zv_i^\prime = p(\zv_{i,1} \oplus \ldots \oplus \zv_{i,M})$.